Robin Peterson

 Robin John Peterson (born 4 August 1979) is a former South African cricketer who bowls left-arm spin and is a capable batsman.
 He has played 15 Tests and over 70 ODIs for South Africa.
 He announced his retirement from all forms of cricket on 9 November 2016.

 Domestic career

 In December 2009, it was revealed that Peterson had signed up with Derbyshire on a Kolpak contract.

 He attended Alexander Road High School in Port Elizabeth and matriculated in 1997.

 He was bought by the Mumbai Indians in the 2012 Indian Premier League players auction for $100,000.

 International career

 He holds the dubious distinction of being the bowler from whom Brian Lara scored a tally of 28 runs in a single Test match over, a world record at the time.

 He was the last bowler to dismiss Ricky Ponting in Test cricket, having him caught at slip by Jacques Kallis after Ponting made just 8 runs in his final Test innings.
-In 2013, Peterson conceded 35 runs in a over during a ODI against Sri Lanka, Thisara Perera striking 34 runs in boundaries with one wide delivery.
+In 2013, Peterson conceded 35 runs in an over during an ODI against Sri Lanka, Thisara Perera striking 34 runs in boundaries with one wide delivery.